valters/likumi-db/README.md

 It will go through all files in 'txt/' folder, and produce diff .html reports in 'diff/' folder.

 ## Prerequisites

+If you want to build/run some of this yourself,

 1) You need to have most recent 'elinks' browser (v0.13), build it from sources.
 See http://elinks.cz/download.html and http://elinks.cz/documentation/installation.html